frolvanya/nearcore-version-monitoring/README.md

 ## General info

-This script notifies you by email when new version of [nearcore](https://github.com/near/nearcore) comes out
+This script notifies you by telegram when new version of [nearcore](https://github.com/near/nearcore) comes out

 ## How to use